Grokzen/pykwalify/docs/Validation Rules.md

 ## unique

-If unique is set to `True`, then the sequence/mapping cannot contain any repeated entries.
+If unique is set to `True`, then the sequence cannot contain any repeated entries.

-The unique constraint can only be set when the type is `sequence` or `map`.
+The unique constraint can only be set when the type is `seq / sequence`.
+It has no effect when used with `map / mapping`.

 Default is `False`.